AfiDede/AfiDede/README.md

 <br >
 We are building Africa's biggest pipeline of women in technology at all levels!
 <br >
-Check us out and donate to support our cause: [Because She Can](http://becauseshecan.tech)
+Check us out and consider donating to support our cause: [Because She Can](http://becauseshecan.tech)